 What exactly does that mean?

+- Risk tolerance.
+Blooom starts you off with a risk-tolerance questionnaire.
+Your answers to these questions determine the level of risk you’re willing to take.
 Knowing your risk tolerance is vital because having a portfolio that’s too aggressive could cause you to sell at the wrong time.
-A portfolio that’s too conservative might mean you’re missing on potential returns.
+A portfolio that’s too conservative might mean you’re missing out on potential returns.

-As Blooom doesn’t use outside investments to determine your asset allocation inside of your 401(k), this could skew your overall asset allocation.
+For example, a common strategy is to put tax-inefficient investments inside a 401(k) and tax-efficient investments in a taxable account.
+Since Blooom doesn’t use outside investments to determine your asset allocation inside of your 401(k), this could skew your overall asset allocation.

 Blooom Pros and Cons

-To help you decide if Blooom is right for you, here’s a complete list of pros and cons.
+To help you decide if Blooom is right for you, here’s a list of pros and cons.

 - Blooom is a fiduciary.
-Simply put they’re required by law to act in your best interest.
+Simply put, they’re required by law to act in your best interest.

 - No long-term contracts.
-You can cancel at anytime.
+You can cancel at any time.